 - Legal fees; this could be estimated either as €1,500-2,500, or at 1-1.5% of the total property value, depending on complexity.

-The transfer tax and stamp duty alone are likely to add at least 10% to the cost of your dream home, and when you add lawyer and notary fees, other incidental expenses and, of course, travel between your current home and your overseas one (Spanish property law often insists that you be personally present to sign documents etc.) you start climbing ever higher to the dreaded 15%.
-Expect to pay less than this, and prepare to be disappointed.
+The transfer tax and stamp duty alone are likely to add at least 10% to the cost of your dream home, and when you add lawyer and notary fees, other incidental expenses and, of course, travel between your current home and your overseas one (Spanish property law often insists that you be personally present to sign documents etc.) the costs escalate ever closer to the dreaded 15%.

 Buying property overseas can represent a make or break deal in an individual or families life; the decision is not to be taken lightly, but perhaps the best starting point is to quickly identify what is within, and what outside, your budget.

-Failing to realise the size of the extra payments involved when purchasing a property either domestically or abroad has stymied many an otherwise promising deal, but with 15% as a rule of thumb, now, we hope you won’t have to go through any excessive add-ons heartache!
+Failing to realise the size of the extra payments involved when purchasing a property either domestically or abroad has stymied many a promising deal, so add 15% as a rule of thumb, and you won’t be disappointed.

 This content is sourced and brought to you by The Money Cloud – comparing the best rates for sending money overseas offered by hand-picked, regulated brokers and money transfer agencies.